-- The database resides in the directory installDir\STOREDAPMSGS.
-This directory is created on the hard drive on which CA Automation Point is installed. - Web MV deletes the existing database before creating a new database with an updated message capacity. - Web MV deletes the existing message database when Web Message Viewer is disabled, but saves the configuration settings for future use.
-These configuration settings are used when you next activate the Web Message Viewer.

-- The Enable Windows for Web Viewing area of the dialog allows you to specify which CA Automation Point-managed sessions are eligible for Web Message viewing.
-Because these CA Automation Point sessions are not defined in the session definition set, these check boxes provide the same functionality as the Enable Web MV field for user-defined sessions.
-To view messages from these sessions, you must select the appropriate session name in the Web Message Viewer application.
-The following session names are assigned to these CA Automation Point-managed sessions: AXC (AP Msg Recall), OPS (CA OPS/MVS Messages), and VOX (AP Notification Messages). - The Advanced button displays the Advanced dialog, which allows you to further configure Web MV. - For information on the Advanced dialog, see the Configuration Manager help. - The Security button displays Remote Security dialog, which allows you to configure security for Web MV.

-Note: For information on the Remote Security dialog, see the Configuration Manage help.
+- The database resides in the directory %AP_DATA%\Temp.
+This directory is created on the hard drive on which CA Automation Point is installed. - Web MV deletes the existing database before creating a database with an updated message capacity. - Web MV deletes the existing message database when Web Message Viewer is disabled, but saves the user profile settings for future use.
+These user profile settings are used when you next activate the Web Message Viewer. - The Enable Windows for Web Viewing area of the dialog allows you to specify which CA Automation Point-managed sessions are eligible for Web Message viewing.
+Because these sessions are not defined in the session definition set, these check boxes provide the same functionality as the Enable Web MV field for user-defined sessions.
+To view messages from these sessions, select the appropriate session name in the Web Message Viewer application.
+The following session names are assigned to these CA Automation Point-managed sessions: AXC (AP Msg Recall), OPS (CA OPS/MVS) Messages, and VOX (AP Notification Messages). - The Advanced button displays the Advanced dialog, which allows you to further configure Web MV. - For information on the Advanced dialog, see the Configuration Manager help. - The Security button displays Remote Security dialog, which allows you to configure the security for Web MV. - For information on the Remote Security dialog, see the Configuration Manager help.